 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

 The brighter period of the year lasts for 4.5 months, from October 8 to February 23, with an average daily incident shortwave energy per square meter above 6.0 kWh.
-The brightest day of the year is November 24, with an average of 6.5 kWh.
+The brightest month of the year in Rio de Janeiro is November, with an average of 6.4 kWh.

 The darker period of the year lasts for 2.6 months, from May 10 to July 30, with an average daily incident shortwave energy per square meter below 4.4 kWh.
-The darkest day of the year is June 25, with an average of 3.9 kWh.
+The darkest month of the year in Rio de Janeiro is June, with an average of 3.9 kWh.

 The topography within 2 miles of Rio de Janeiro contains significant variations in elevation, with a maximum elevation change of 640 feet and an average elevation above sea level of 69 feet.
 Within 10 miles contains significant variations in elevation (3,264 feet).
 Within 50 miles contains large variations in elevation (7,552 feet).

 The area within 2 miles of Rio de Janeiro is covered by artificial surfaces (57%), water (23%), and sparse vegetation (14%), within 10 miles by water (49%) and artificial surfaces (26%), and within 50 miles by water (56%) and trees (23%).